 On the Blue Shore of Silence

-The images in On the Blue Shore of Silence are glicée prints based on original watercolors from the Isla Negra series by Mary Heebner.
-They were produced on Somerset Velvet 300 at
+The images in On the Blue Shore of Silence are pigment prints produced directly from twelve original watercolors from the Isla Negra series by Mary Heebner.

-The text was printed letterpress from polymer plates on linen paper by John Balkwill at The Lumino Press, Santa Barbara, California on a Vandercook UN-1 proofing press.
+The original Spanish and English translations of the poems were printed letterpress from polymer plates on linen paper by John Balkwill at The Lumino Press, Santa Barbara, California on a Vandercook UN-1 proofing press.
 The poems were digitally typeset using Adobe Jenson for the English text and Arrighi for the Spanish.
 Trajan was used for titling.

 Images and poems were tipped onto larger sheets of Fabriano Tiepolo.
-Each copy of the book is placed in a handmade case constructed with imported Japanese bookcloth over boards and weed.
-The cases were produced at The Lumino Press.
+Each copy of the book is placed in a handmade case constructed with imported Japanese bookcloth over boards and wood.
+The cases were constructed at The Lumino Press.

 Mary Heebner